-Coming from a background in Literature, Teaching & Communication, Sina found his path in the performing arts in 2012.
-He helped establish and co-found an independent dance collective called MaHa alongside seven other young artists in Tehran.
-MaHa has had several successful dance creations in Iran (including Iran’s first Body Movement Festival in March 2016) some of which currently touring around the world.
-His artistic journey is inspired much by the urgency of the performing arts in initiating urgent dialogue.
-In terms of movement, Sina is curious about the (minimum) 40-year gap that the art form of dance has faced in Iran and wonders what might Iranian contemporary dance look like. dealing with questions of identity rising out of a very particular context called the Islamic Republic, he looks at elements within the Persian culture and how they might still be relevant today in this and the broader context. in December 2017 he founded Kahkeshān, an indeterminate space dedicated to movement research & dance creation from Tehran & beyond.
-He works as a cultural manager in various projects within the dance community of Iran such as MaHa Collective and IPAC (Iranian Performing Arts Community).
+From a background of literature, language teaching and communication, Sina is an independent performer and maker, who came to the performing arts in 2012.
+He helped establish and co-found MaHa Dance Projects alongside nine other young artists in Tehran.
+MaHa is behind several dance initiatives in Iran including Iran’s first ‘body movement’ festival of March 2016.
+His own artistic journey is inspired much by the urgency of physical expression as a means for cultural development.
+In terms of practice, Sina is focused on the (minimum) 40-year gap that the art form of dance has faced in Iran and wonders where Iranian contemporary dance might be today. dealing with questions of identity rising out of a very particular context of post-Islamic Republic, he looks at elements within the Iranian culture and how they could still be relevant today within his and the broader context. in 2017 he founded Kahkeshān, an indeterminate space dedicated to movement research & dance creation from Tehran & beyond.
+He works as a cultural manager in various projects within the Iranian dance community.